DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 ## Ethernet
 Now that the loopback is configured, Ethernet is next.
 Edit /etc/network/interfaces and add a static IP address configuration for eth0.

-What's shown below is an example of a typical home network configuration, but you'll want to adjust the address, mask, and gateway for your setup.
-(Or don't plug the Pi's RJ45 jack to your network switch yet and it won't matter.)
+What's shown below is an example of a typical home network configuration.
+You'll want to adjust the address, mask, and gateway for your setup.
+(Or don't plug the Pi's RJ45 jack into your network switch yet and it won't matter.)

 ```
 auto lo